Synonym(s)

 DefinitionThis section has been translated automatically.

-Yarrow flowers, unlike Milefolii herba, the quality of Millefolii flos is not specified in the European Pharmacopoeia (Ph.
+Yarrow flowers, in contrast to Milefolii herba, the quality of Millefolii flos is not specified in the European Pharmacopoeia (Ph.
 Eur.).

-HMPC monograph: Traditional-use: Internal: loss of appetite, mild cramp-like discomfort in the gastrointestinal tract, flatulence and bloating, mild menstrual cramps.
-External: small superficial wounds.
+HMPC monograph: Traditional-use: Internal: Loss of appetite, mild cramp-like complaints in the gastrointestinal tract, flatulence and bloating, mild menstrual cramps.
+External: small, superficial wounds.

-ESCOP monograph: Internal: loss of appetite, dyspeptic complaints, mild cramp-like complaints in the abdomen.; External: small wounds, mild skin and mucous membrane inflammations; sitz baths for painful cramping conditions in the female pelvis (pelvipathia vegetativa).
+ESCOP monograph: Internal: loss of appetite, dyspeptic complaints, mild cramp-like complaints in the abdomen; External: small wounds, mild inflammation of the skin and mucous membranes; sitz baths for painful cramp conditions in the small pelvis of women (pelvipathia vegetativa).

-Empirical medicine: Chronic inflammatory liver diseases, inflammation of the mucous membranes in the gastrointestinal tract, vulvitis, colpitis, inflammation of the skin and mucous membranes, in small wounds as a hemostyptic, externally in menstrual disorders.
+Empirical medicine: Chronic inflammatory liver diseases, inflammation of the mucous membranes in the gastrointestinal tract, vulvitis, colpitis, inflammation of the skin and mucous membranes, as a hemostatic agent for small wounds, externally for menstrual disorders.

 IngredientsThis section has been translated automatically.